 Were you aware of D.C.
 Fashion Week?
-September has been flooded with the runway reports from New York, Paris, London and Milan that the designers from our nation’s capital are largely ignored.
+September has been flooded with the runway

-I had the fortune of stopping by Washington D.C. and checking out the kickoff event at the National Archives where participating designers mingled over cocktails and enjoyed Corjor International’s runway show.
+checking out the kickoff event at the National Archives where participating

-D.C.
-Fashion Week may not have a lot of well-known brands, but it represents emerging designers from all over the globe.
-It also spotlights modest fashion that complies with religious standards of certain cultures, but can be seriously stylish, even if mainstream fashion media doesn’t cover it.
+but it represents emerging designers from all over the globe.
+It also spotlights modest fashion that

 Unfortunately, the dramatic venue was not built for fashion event photography.
 The dome and polished stone room resulted in too much feedback from all audio announcements, so the press pit had no idea what was said during the presentation.
 The theatrical lighting forced less experienced photographers to use their flash and ruin most of everyone else’s images.
 I barely had anything usable to show you from what was otherwise a beautiful show.
 Ean Williams clearly has a love of textured fabrics and is glamorous silhouettes.
 His menswear was offered tailoring in unusual palettes.